Thalrion/Udacity-Full-Stack-Developer-Nanodegree/project02_triviaAPI/finished/backend/README.md

 Since this API is not hosted on a specific domain, it can only be accessed when `flask` is run locally.
-To make requests to the API via `curl` or `postman`, you need to use the default domain, on which the flask server is running
+To make requests to the API via `curl` or `postman`, you need to use the default domain on which the flask server is running.fgv

 **_http://127.0.0.1:5000/_**